 Who is at Fault if a Car and Bicycle are in an accident?

-However, if both parties are negligent than neither party may be able to hold the other at fault in Maryland since it is a contributory negligence state.
+However, if both parties are negligent then neither party may be able to hold the other at-fault in Maryland since it is a contributory negligence state.
 That means if both parties are partially at fault neither can recover.

 Which party is usually responsible for accidents involving bicycles and cars?